 The links below offer access to communications intended for Managed Care Organizations (MCOs) and key information and tools used most often.
 General Information 1-2 Bed Adult Family Home Certification Standards Being a Full Partner booklet Capitation Rates Contact Information - Managed Care

-Children's Long-Term Support (CLTS) Community Integration Program IA (CIP IA) Community Integration Program IB (CIP IB) Community Integration Program II (CIP II) Community Options Program – Waiver (COP-W) Community Opportunities and Recovery (COR) List of Chapters and Sections of the Revised
+For use by Wisconsin HCBS Waiver Programs: Children's Long-Term Support (CLTS) Community Integration Program IA (CIP IA) Community Integration Program IB (CIP IB) Community Integration Program II (CIP II) Community Options Program – Waiver (COP-W) List of Chapters and Sections of the Revised

 The Department of Health Services (DHS) has revised the Wis.
 Stat., ch.
 50 Resident Relocation Manual.
 Under Wisconsin law, facilities relocating five or more residents must file a resident relocation plan with the Division of Medicaid Services.
 A facility must not begin discharge planning for any

 Wisconsin's Functional Screen system is a web-based application used to collect information about an individual's functional status, health, and need for assistance for various programs that serve the frail elderly and people with intellectual/developmental or physical disabilities.
 The screen is

 Welcome to the Department of Health Services (DHS) searchable adult long-term care resource catalog.
 The catalog includes the name of the organization that houses the resource or training, a brief summary of the topic, and links to the website of the sponsoring organization.
 Visit the Adult Long-

 The Wisconsin Healthcare-Associated Infections (HAIs) in Long-Term Care Coalition is a collaborative effort to reduce and eliminate healthcare-associated infections (HAIs) among long-term care residents.
 The Coalition brings long-term care providers, professional organizations, University of